500px/legacy-api-documentation/endpoints/photo/GET_photos_search.md

     GET photos/search

 ## Description
-Returns a listing of twenty (up to one hundred) photos from search results for a specified tag or keyword.
+Returns a listing of twenty (up to one hundred) photos from search results for a specified tag, keyword, or location.

 ***